leightkt/designPatterns/decorator/README.md

 When you extend a class in JavaScript using extends, you need to call super() in the constructor of the child class to invoke the constructor of the parent class.

 In the case of the Milk class, it extends Condiment Decorator, so calling super(beverage) means that you're calling the constructor of CondimentDecorator and passing the beverage parameter to it.
 This allows Milk to properly set up its relationship with the CondimentDecorator class and its associated beverage object.

+The strategy pattern allows you to change the implementation of something used at runtime.

+The decorator pattern allows you augment (or add to) existing functionality with additional functionality at run time.